 Payoneer makes it easier to withdraw your hard-earned money to local banks in around 200 countries in less than a week!
 It is a safe option to receive bank transfers from almost anywhere in the world.
 In addition, if you’re using one of their MasterCards, funds can be loaded into the card and withdrawn from corresponding ATMs.

 International Payments for Freelance Workers

-Payoneer was founded in 2005, initially offering online services in the form of international money transfer for cross-border B2B payments.
-The company’s headquarter is in New York.
+Payoneer was founded in 2005, initially offering online services in the form of international money transfers for cross-border B2B payments.
+The company is headquartered in New York.
 It currently provides 24/7 support with 1,000 global employees in 14 offices.
-The digital payment platform has since expanded their payment solutions to include e-commerce, online advertising, freelancing, and vacation rentals.
+The digital payment platform has since expanded its payment solutions to include e-commerce, online advertising, freelancing, and vacation rentals.

 There are many other popular online payment services that integrate with freelance platforms.
 There’s PayPal, which I have been using for years now.
 And then there’s Bitwage, Transferwise, Stripe, Dwolla, Skrill, credit card payment, Google Wallet, and many more.
 Unfortunately, some of the online payment options support only a limited number of countries.

 I got my first MasterCard from the digital payment service in 2017 within the same month I verified my online account to receive transfers from US-based companies.
 The whole process was very quick and transparent, and the customer service was available just when I needed to speak to a human.
 Aside from its simplicity and global reach, here are some other freelancing benefits of using a Payoneer account: